adeira/universe/src/kubernetes/README.md

 EOF
 ```

-# Database backups
+## Database backups

-Automatic database backups are performed periodically **every two hours** and stored into standard S3 bucket.
+Automatic database backups are performed periodically **every day** and stored into standard S3 bucket.
 Format of the backups in S3 is `YYYY-MM-DDTHH:MM:SS` (for example `2021-06-06T20:37:42`) and the following S3 lifecycle rules are applied:

 - Old backups are automatically removed after 30 days
 - Incomplete multipart uploads are deleted after 1 day

-## Restoring backups
+### Restoring database backups

 **PLEASE NOTE**: this is a database backup restore.
 It should be used only when something horrible happens.
 It also doesn't restore the whole system back to its original state (for example, items deleted from S3 won't be recovered).